cmfredricksen/portfolio-resum-/resume.md

 **Work Experience**

-I have experience in healthcare, retail, tourism, natural resources jobs before college and freelancing.
+I have experience in healthcare, retail, tourism, and natural resources jobs before college and freelancing.
-I also have volunteered several times over the years from maintenance, teaching and even founding a non-profit.
+I also have volunteered several times over the years doing various things from maintenance, teaching and even founding a non-profit.